Associate Editor, Birding magazine

 The extended online content for News and Notes takes us to the continental United States with Paul Hess’s article about the impacts of climate change on breeding birds at Powdermill Nature Reserve in Pennsylvania.
 You can read this online section here, as well as the two sections that were also published in print.

 As always, the Book Reviews in your print Birding take their full forms online.
-You can read Grant McCreary’s review of Hummingbirds by John C. Arvin here in Birding, or here on the ABA Blog.
-Next is W. Ross Silcock’s review of Birds of Montana by Jeffrey S. Marks, Paul Hendricks, and Daniel Casey, which you can find here in Birding, and here on the blog.
-The final review comes from Daniel Lewis, reviewing Extinct Birds of Hawai’i by Michael Walther, which is here in Birding, and here on the blog.
+You can click here to flip straight to the first review in the online issue.
+You can also read Grant McCreary’s review of Hummingbirds by John C. Arvin here on the ABA Blog.
+Next is W. Ross Silcock’s review of Birds of Montana by Jeffrey S. Marks, Paul Hendricks, and Daniel Casey, which you can find here on the blog.
+The final review comes from Daniel Lewis, reviewing Extinct Birds of Hawai’i by Michael Walther, which is here on the blog.
 (Lewis’s review also brings us full circle, back to Hawaii!)

 And as always, you’ll have the most fun exploring the issue for yourself!
 Click on any title or photo in the Table of Contents to be directed to the matching article.
 Another interesting read comes from Amar Ayyash, with his discussion of the possible lumping of Thayer’s Gull into the Iceland Gull complex.
 Stay tuned for upcoming announcements from the American Ornithological Society and the next Birder’s Guide to Listing & Taxonomy to learn the fate of the proposal.